OriHoch/kubernetes-autoscaler/cluster-autoscaler/cloudprovider/kamatera/README.md

 All servers belonging to a node group are identified by Kamatera server tags `k8sca-CLUSTER_NAME`, `k8scang-NODEGROUP_NAME`.
 The cluster and node groups must be specified in the autoscaler cloud configuration file.

+## Deployment

+Copy [examples/deployment.yaml](examples/deployment.yaml) and modify the configuration as needed, see below regarding the required configuration values and format.
+When the configuraiont is ready, deploy it to your cluster e.g. using `kubectl apply -f deployment.yaml`.

 ## Configuration

 The cluster autoscaler only considers the cluster and node groups defined in the configuration file.

-You can see an example of the cloud config file at [examples/cluster-autoscaler-secret.yaml](examples/cluster-autoscaler-secret.yaml),
+You can see an example of the cloud config file at [examples/deployment.yaml](examples/deployment.yaml),

 **Important Note:** The cluster and node group names must be 15 characters or less.